banditoth/Forms.RecurrenceToolkit/README.md

 __Discontinued__

 Just as Xamarin.Forms is changing to a .NET MAUI, banditoth.Forms.RecurrenceToolkit will also undergo a change.
 As of today, I do not plan to develop any new functionality in the aforementioned package.
-Some parts of the package will be developed for .NET MAUI compatibility.
-You will be able to find the new packages in the future with the banditoth.MAUI prefix, which will also be available on GitHub.
+Some parts of the package will be developed for .NET MAUI compatibility (Available at: [https://github.com/banditoth/MAUI.Packages](https://github.com/banditoth/MAUI.Packages) ).
 I would like to thank you for the more than 2700 downloads.
 Bug fixes will continue to be made, so if someone actually uses this for a live application, in that case no worries.